 - There are independent experts whose job it is to look at what we do and how we do it to make sure your rights are protected.

-- We do not do commercial research – all our research aims to benefit society and is not for profit.
-We are funded by the University of Bristol, charities including the Wellcome Trust and the British Heart Foundation and also the Medical Research Council.
+- We do not do research with the aim of commercial gain - all our research aims to benefit society and is not for profit

 Professor George Davey Smith, Scientific Director, Children of the 90s